reanimatedmanx/reanimatedmanx/README.md

 ## 💼 Professional

-Below are listed links to the companies I've worked at and the development stack I've worked with & learned.
+Below are listed links to the companies & the development stack I've worked with.

 - [Companies](/about/Companies.md)
 - [Stack](/about/DevelopmentStack.md)